 Leo is REV's current main project.
 Begun in the spring of 2017, it will have an ultralight carbon fiber and Nomex monocoque body and a new student-designed motor controller, as well as all-new steering and battery systems.
-We hope to compete with Leo at Shell Eco Marathon Americas in spring 2022.
+We hope to compete with Leo at Shell Eco-marathon Americas in spring 2024.

 TESTA 3.0 was an improvement upon the original TESTA, with a new black fiberglass body and several other significant improvements.
 It competed in Electrathon America, placing first in the college division.

 Tachyon competed in a different category at the Shell Eco-marathon than the other two cars, the Urban Concept category.
 Tachyon ran a 48 VDC system, with two brushless motors.
 It had on an Arduino Galileo with custom code, and a custom-designed motor controller.
 Tachyon was disassembled in the fall of 2015.

 TESTA was REVs second car.
 There were two TESTA iterations.
 The first was a partially solar-powered vehicle, and the second focuses mainly on efficiency.
 Both ran on a 36 VDC system with one brushless motor.
 Both had a custom aluminum chassis and fiberglass body.
 TESTA 1 placed 3rd in Solar Category at the 2012 Shell Eco-Marathon, while TESTA 2 placed 12th at the 2013 Shell Eco-marathon.